astronomer/astro-docs/enterprise/v0.16/03_install/01_aws/02_install-aws-terraform.md

 ## Configuring the Platform

-Astronomer is deployed on Kubernetes with the [Helm](https://helm.sh) package manager.
-After completing your installation with Terraform, we recommend updating your configuration through Helm as described in the [Update Your Platform Configuration](https://www.astronomer.io/docs/enterprise/v0.16/manage-astronomer/upgrade-astronomer/update-your-astronomer-configuration-without-upgrading) topic.
+We recommend using Terraform only for your initial installation of Astronomer.
+Afterwards, all post-install upgrades and configurations to Astronomer should be completed using the [Helm](https://helm.sh) package manager.
+For more information on how to configure Astronomer after installation, refer to the [Update Your Platform Configuration](https://www.astronomer.io/docs/enterprise/v0.16/manage-astronomer/upgrade-astronomer/update-your-astronomer-configuration-without-upgrading) topic.